lamhq/tech-notes/pages/devops/aws/compute/serverless/lambda/integration.md

 You can enable health checks to implement DNS failover with Amazon Route 53.

 The Lambda function can check the health of a downstream service before responding to the health check request.

+## API Gateway

+API Gateway is a serverless managed API service.

+Support request validation, custom domain name, caching options, throttling...

+Lambda can be integrated into API gateway in two ways:

+### Proxy integration

+Simple integration method.

+Directly routes requests to a Lambda function.

+API gateway automatically manages input and output transformation.

+Simplifies the initial API Gateway setup, including debugging.

+AWS-recommended integration type.

+### Custom integration

+Can be more complex to set up and debug.

+Provide more control over the request and response behavior in API gateway.

+Configuration is done with mapping templates, can be reused across different endpoints.

+## Amazon SQS

+We can set up Event Source Mappings for Polling SQS queue and process items with Lambda.

+Initially, the event source mapping read up to 5 batches from the queue, making 5 concurrent invocations of the function.

+Then, **the number of processes reading batches** increases by up to 60 instances a minute, this can go up to 1000.

+If a queue is filling up really quickly, it can take a little while for Lambda to scale up to process all the items.

+A maximum concurrency can be configured per event source, which can be useful if downstream systems could get overwhelmed.

+Examples:
+- Batch size of 10 means initially 5 batches of 10 each for an item concurrency of 50.
+- Batch size of 200 will mean an item concurrency of 1000 initially.

+### Batch size considering

+Larger batch likely means slower functions.

+It can actually be quicker to have smaller batches and run five batches sequentially many times versus having a few large batches in parallel.

+Yhe best advice is to try different batch sizes for your specific use case.